leanderkoenders/IOTsensor/README.md

 At last one for this I filled in:

 python -m esptool

 #### MicroPython
 First download the MicroPython firmware (esp32-20220618-v1.19.1.bin).
 After the downloading you need to find the serial port number, in my case I didn’t saw a COM port available what meant that I didn’t had a USB driver so I needed to install CP210x Universal windows driver.
 Before the flashing the mircoPython firmware you need to erase the ESP32 flash memory.
-While holding down the boot button you need to runthe following command: python -m esptool –-chip esp32 erase_flash.
+While holding down the boot button you need to runthe following command:

+python -m esptool –-chip esp32 erase_flash

 When it was done you need to flash the MicroPython firmware to the ESP32.
 For the following step you need to replace in the code my port (COM4) with your own port.
-Then you need to hold down the boot butoon while you run the folling command: python -m esptool --chip esp32 --port COM4 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin
+Then you need to hold down the boot butoon while you run the folling command:

+python -m esptool --chip esp32 --port COM4 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin

 #### Tulip
 Tulip is a software where you can make apps that companies use in the facotry think about work instructions, machine monitoring, takt time, ect.
 You need to have a licence to have access to the tulip enviroment.
 If you bought the licenence then you need to install the Tulip Player and run the following app: Sensor.